-Emperador' strong performance is anchored on its higher sales volume, with 33 million cases sold this year as compared to 31 million cases a year ago.
-Emperador also increased selling prices at the start of the year to cushion the effect of the new excise tax which took effect in January 2013.
+Emperador' strong performance is anchored on the increase in its volume sold to 33 million cases this year as compared to 31 million a year ago.
+Emperador also increased its selling prices at the start of the year to cushion the effect of the new excise tax which took effect in January 2013.
 The introduction of Emperador Deluxe in March 2013 also contributed incremental revenues.
 Product sales were reportedly up 25.4% from a year ago.